forcedotcom/cli/releasenotes/README.md

 * FIX: When parsing a scratch org definition file, Salesforce CLI now removes the `$schema` property (if it exists at the top of the JSON file) to prevent getting an invalid JSON error.  (sfdx-core PR [#1113](https://github.com/forcedotcom/sfdx-core/pull/1113))

-    Thank you, Alan Jaouen[https://github.com/alanjaouen), for noticing the problem and then contributing the fix!
+    Thank you, [Alan Jaouen](https://github.com/alanjaouen), for noticing the problem and then contributing the fix!
 We love it.

 * FIX: We now wait for config files to be unlocked before we read them.
 This improvement fixes issues like parallel command executions that cause file reads to return empty.
 (GitHub issue [#2965](https://github.com/forcedotcom/cli/issues/2965), sfdx-core PR [#1116](https://github.com/forcedotcom/sfdx-core/pull/1116))